grafana/tempo/docs/sources/tempo/api_docs/_index.md

 - `limit = (integer)`
   Optional.
 Limits the maximum number of tags values
 - `maxStaleValues = (integer)`
   Optional.
 Limits the search for tags values.
-If the number of stale (already known) values reaches or exceeds this limit, the search stops.
+If the number of stale (already known) values reaches or exceeds this limit, the search stops. i.e. If Tempo processes `maxStaleValues` matches without finding a new tag name, the search is returned early.

 #### Filtered tag values